 Every day people experience life-altering medical improvements through tissue transplants from organ and tissue donors.
 Al Higginbotham was on a hunting trip when a tree branch fell on him and crushed five vertebrae in his spine.
 He was told that he would be confined to a wheelchair, never to walk again.
 He underwent a bone transplant using donated bone, and a year later, he was able to walk with only the assistance of a cane.
 Rachel Askew was born with a congenital heart defect that she was told would eventually become fatal if it was not repaired.
 When she was 18, she underwent a valve transplant from a donor that repaired her heart allowing her to look forward to a long life.
 These are just two of the many lives that were changed through tissue transplants.
 Although there is a focus on the life-saving donation of organs, tissue donations are also needed to address the needs of burn victims, wounded soldiers and thousands of others.
-One tissue can enhance the lives of more than 150 people according to LifeNet Health.
+One tissue donor can enhance the lives of more than 25 people.
 To read more stories about how tissue donations can change lives, visit https://www.lifenethealth.org/live/stories-hope

 Which tissues can be donated?